-Cassia can be either hardy perennial or annuals.
+Cassia plants can be either hardy perennial or annuals.

-They generally reach an height of 60cm to 1.2m in height, and resemble small perennial trees.
+They generally reach an height of 60 cm to 1.2m (2 to 4 feet), and often resemble small perennial trees.

 Cassia javanica - Pink shower tree by Tatters.

 Some Cassia plant common names include Wild Senna, Candle bush (Cassia alata) American Senna, Golden shower tree (Cassia fistula) and Partridge tree.

 When in bloom., Cassia carry small pea shaped yellow flowers.

 Cassia fistula (Golden Shower Tree / Purging Cassia), photograph by Forest and Kim Starr; CC.